memlayeronbtc/memlayer-btc2024/README.md

 Memlayer can be a great self-hosting middle layer between BTC L1 and EVM sidechains when using CCIP-read on a BTC full node.
 This is an interesting direction that is worthy of future investigation.

 ## What's next for Memlayer
-1. Have security reviews to plan paths for decentralizing more parts
+1. Have security reviews to plan paths for decentralizing more parts and refactor the code base

 2. Work with chain partners to integrate Memlayer for public demos

 3. Make CCIP-read gateway more generic to access more BTC block data and mempool TXs

 4. Extend ERC-20 runes with points and gamification

+5. Explorer cross-chain hopping/swapping for locked (unconfirmed) balances

 ## references
 - CCIP-read gateway https://github.com/smartcontractkit/